 What happens after detox?

-Once drug detoxification is complete, clients will enter our rehab program.
+Once drug detox is complete, clients enter the next stages of treatment.
 During addiction rehab, they'll be able to work on the physical, mental, and emotional side of recovery in a safe, supportive environment.

 What is the process of rehabilitation?

 The rehab process includes learning about addiction, developing coping skills for cravings and triggers, and building an action plan for long-term sobriety.

 Drug rehab also involves therapy sessions that help provide guidance and insight into drug & alcohol addiction.
 There are many different types of therapies available – from individual counseling to group support – all designed to meet the person's specific needs throughout their recovery journey.
 In general, rehab after detox is divided up into two stages of care.

 Inpatient drug rehab is a level of care that provides 24/7 support and oversight in a residential setting.
 Clients stay onsite, allowing them to focus solely on their recovery.

 Outpatient drug rehab involves attending group or individual therapy sessions at regular intervals while also living at home.
 Outpatient rehab is ideal for those who have obligations to family, work, or school they must maintain during treatment.